Freeports in the UK

 There are a host of tax benefits that you could take advantage of by locating in carefully selected, high potential tax sites within a Freeport.
 These have been prioritised for development by landowners and local and national government.
 View the locations of the tax sites in Freeports on GOV.UK.

-Stamp Duty Land Tax relief
+Stamp Duty Land Tax, Land and Buildings Transaction Tax and Land Transaction Tax relief

 Business rates relief